tbsdvl/react-launchpad/README.md

 ```

 All tests are located in ```./src/__tests__```.
 Each react-launchpad app will contain two initial Javascript files.
-Each of these Javascript files provide examples for testing React components in a jest-dom environment and axios http requests.
+Each of these Javascript files provide examples for testing React components in a jest-dom environment and mocking axios http requests.

 #### App.js
 ```